-We may disclose medical information to a health oversight agency for activities authorized by law.
+We may disclose health information to a health oversight agency for activities authorized by law.
 These oversight activities include, for example, audits, investigations, inspections and licensure.
 These activities are necessary for the government to monitor the health care system, government programs and compliance with civil rights laws.

-If you are involved in a lawsuit or a dispute, we may disclose medical information about you in response to a court or administrative order.
-We may also disclose medical information about you in response to a subpoena, discovery request or other lawful process by someone else involved in the dispute, but only if reasonable efforts have been made to notify you of the request or to obtain an order from the court protecting the information requested.
+If you are involved in a lawsuit or a dispute, we may disclose health information about you in response to a court or administrative order.
+We may also disclose health information about you in response to a subpoena, discovery request or other lawful process by someone else involved in the dispute, but only if reasonable efforts have been made to notify you of the request or to obtain an order from the court protecting the information requested.

-- as required by law, including reporting certain wounds and physical injuries;
+- as required by law, including reporting certain wounds and physical injuries

-- in response to a court order, subpoena, warrant, summons or similar process;
+- in response to a court order, subpoena, warrant, summons or similar process

-- to identify or locate a suspect, fugitive, material witness or missing person;
+- to identify or locate a suspect, fugitive, material witness or missing person

-- about the victim of a crime if we obtain the individual's agreement or, under certain limited circumstances, if we are unable to obtain the individual's agreement;
+- about the victim of a crime if we obtain the individual's agreement or, under certain limited circumstances, if we are unable to obtain the individual's agreement

-- to alert authorities of a death we believe may be the result of criminal conduct;
+- to alert authorities of a death we believe may be the result of criminal conduct

-- in emergency circumstances to report a crime; the location of the crime or victims; or the identity, description or location of the person who committed the crime.
+- in emergency circumstances to report a crime; the location of the crime or victims; or the identity, description or location of the person who committed the crime

 Organ, Eye or Tissue Donation